hsh-dev/hsh-dev/README.md

 - 🔭 I’m currently working on @visualcamp as ML research engineer.
 - 🌱 I’m currently learning ML and DL especially related to computer vision.
 - 🤔 I’m interested in generative model, domain adaptation, and MLops.
-- 😄 I'm also learning about backend and making infrastructure.
+- 😄 I'm also studying about backend and infrastructure.

 </br>
 <h3 align="center"><b>🛠 Tech Stack 🛠</b></h3>